 For Blue Lyra Review submissions:

 We accept poetry, nonfiction, translations book reviews and artistic images from Jan.
 01 through September 29.
-Fiction is by invitation only; however, we have open reading periods for flash fiction during the months of March & October.
+Fiction is by invitation only; however, we have open reading periods for flash fiction & short stories during the months of March & October.
 Please submit your work through Submittable.

 We close annually for submissions between October 01 and December 31.
 Deadlines for each issue: